Nomination Rules and Policies

 Here are important dates to keep in mind:

-- Friday, December 20, 2013 - The deadline to nominate a student is December 20, 2013.
-This is to ensure that all students are nominated prior to the start of winter break.
+This deadline is to ensure that all students are nominated prior to the start of winter break.
 We encourage you to nominate your student as soon as possible to give him/her the time necessary to complete the application.

-- Friday, January 10, 2014 - The deadline for students to complete their online application is 5:00 p.m. eastern standard time on Friday, January 10, 2014.
+The deadline for students to complete their online application is 5:00 p.m.
+Eastern Standard Time on Friday, January 9, 2015.
 The online application includes completion of a teacher recommendation and submission of report card.

 Previous Scholar Principal Verification: